 - Black sliced olives

-- Use gel food coloring and fine tip art brush to draw the blood vessels.
+- Use gel food coloring and a fine tip art brush to draw the blood vessels.

-- Dry olive on paper towel then place in center of eye
+- Dry olive on a paper towel, then place in the center of the eye.

 - Fill center of olive with ketchup.

 Here's another great idea for slipping in a little good stuff among the bad-for-you sugars.
 These witch's brooms, made with pretzel and sliced cheese, are simply adorable.